 Managers with foresight needed

-Clearly, to manage a period of flux and transformation in the hospitality sector, future executives need a grounding in IT and HR issues, whatever niche they eventually aim for in their career.
+Clearly, to manage a period of flux and transformation in the hospitality sector UK, future executives need a grounding in IT and HR issues, whatever niche they eventually aim for in their career.
 To find out about hospitality qualifications and insights to be gained at Mont Rose College in Ilford, contact us today.